Last week, President Obama introduced a plan to deliver free Community College tuition to all Americans. Is it the right call?

 Ask Joe Orsolini, President of College Aid Planners, and he’ll tell you that President Obama’s plan is not a boon to the American education system.
 “President Obama’s proposed free community college for all Americans is feel-good smoke and mirrors.
 Community college is already free for a vast majority of students.”

-Joe doesn’t see a need for the government to fund college when it is at such an affordable rate already.
+Joe doesn’t see a need for the government to fund college when it is already at such an affordable rate.
 He backs up his point with raw numbers.
-“The average cost of a public, two year in-district college is $3,347 according to the College Board.
+“The average cost of a public, two-year in-district college is $3,347, according to the College Board.
 Anyone with an income of less than $160k spending $4k on tuition and books gets a $2,500 tax credit (American Opportunity Credit) to cover those expenses.
 If you fill out the FAFSA, you automatically qualify for a federal student loan to cover the balance.
-A community college student might end up with a $1,500 loan.* Making the $50 per month minimum payment, the loan is paid off in under 3 years.
+A community college student might end up with a $1,500 loan.* After making the $50 per month minimum payment, the loan s paid off in under 3 years.
 If you have an adjusted gross income (AGI) of up to $53K (*which is the median family income*), you are eligible for a Pell Grant that combined with the above mentioned AOC will cover the full cost of college!”

 Joe believes the government is already taking the extra steps in terms of making education affordable.
 “While I am all for reasonably priced education, the federal government already makes community college virtually free to those families that need it.
 The government should not be funding college for those that should be able to afford it.”

 Still More to the Answer

 Cengage Learning CEO Michael Hansen is an advocate for improving higher education but believes there is more to the answer than increased college access.
 Instead, Michael stresses the importance of solving the problem concerning dropout rates.